 Fees can vary based on time and other factors.
 For example, drop fees may be higher if the load stays at the warehouse longer.

 Drayage is a small portion of freight shipping.
 Freight shipping refers to the entire journey of merchandise in bulk from the manufacturer to the retailer’s warehouse.
-Drayage is a portion of this process in which cargo is moved a short distance—from a shipping port to nearby warehouse, from port to port, from warehouse to warehouse, and so on.
+Drayage is a portion of this process in which cargo is moved a short distance—from a shipping port to nearby warehouse, from port to port, from port to rail yard, and so on.

 Find tips, tricks, and advice for building scalable operations at your modern ecommerce company.